 I searched and searched for a good economical roofing material that could go on old barns without having to do a lot of reinforcement to support the extra weight.

-It is perfect for an old barn restoration because it is light weight (only 18 lbs per sheet).
-You wont have to restructure your barn to accommodate another layer of heavy shingles.
+Steel roofing is perfect for an old barn restoration because it is lightweight.
+You won’t have to restructure your barn to accommodate another layer of heavy shingles.

 It can go over most any old roofing.
 So there is no need to dispose of the old shingles.
 This saves you money and keeps waste out of the landfills.

-It has a lifetime warranty so you never have to worry about climbing up on that tall barn roof again.
+It should last a lifetime with minimal maintenance so you shouldn’t have to worry about climbing up on that tall barn roof again.

-Its corrugated so it has that authentic old barn look to it.
+You can get corrugated steel so it has that authentic old barn look to it.